druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

                    )
 ```

-Extract the best hyperparameters, evaluate using them:
+Extract the best hyperparameters, and evaluate a model using them:

 ```python
 # results dataframe sorted by best metric